initialcommit-com/git-sim/README.md

 ### git revert
 Usage `git-sim revert --commit=<to-revert>`

-- Specify <to-revert> as any commit id, branch name, tag, or other ref to simulate revert for
+- Specify `<to-revert>` as any commit id, branch name, tag, or other ref to simulate revert for
-- Simulated output will show the new commit which reverts the changes from <revert-to>
+- Simulated output will show the new commit which reverts the changes from `<to-revert>`
 - Simulated output will include the next 4 most recent commits on the active branch

 ![git-sim-revert_11-11-22_23-03-14](https://user-images.githubusercontent.com/49353917/201462008-2268a339-4b3b-452a-bd17-9be8d04eeafe.jpg)